Sterling Government Bond Fund

 Find out more

-If you would like more information on the Sterling Government Bond Fund, please visit our Product Literature pages, where you will find a Fund Factsheet, Key Features of the Fund and Past Performance data.
+If you would like more information on the Sterling Government Bond Fund, please visit our Funds Prices, Performance and Documents Tool where you can find Factsheets, Key Features and Past Performance data for our Funds.